Chart Color Schemes

 Whalan has a typical household mix, with a lower-than-average median household size

 Family households comprise 70.9% of all households, including 27.5% couples with children, 15.6% couples without children, and 25.7% single parent families.
-Non-family households constitute the remaining 29.1%, with lone person households at 26.6% and group households comprising 2.4%.
+Non-family households account for the remaining 29.1%, with lone person households at 26.6% and group households comprising 2.4%.
 The median household size is 2.8 people, which is smaller than the Greater Sydney average of 3.1.

 Frequently Asked Questions - Households